IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 <figcaption><p>Figure 3 - Danish GP Decision Support Workflow</p></figcaption>
 </figure>

-Informed by these examples and others, the IHE CCG Profile **constrains** the content that may be employed to define CCG logic.
-The base CCG content specification is defined in Volume-3 of this Profile.
+Informed by these examples and others, the IHE CCG Profile constrains the **content** that may be employed to define CCG logic.
+The (optional) base CCG content specification is defined in Volume-3 of this Profile.
 In this base content specification, an approach is favoured that allows care logic to take into account both patient health data *and* contextual attributes of the care encounter:

 - In the base specification, **person-centric content** is defined in terms of